-Implement INotifyPropertyChanged ×

-The operation has successfully completed

-Summary Progress Completed The project has been successfully modified.

-< Previous Finish Cance el
+Implement INotifyPropertyChanged The operation The operation has successfully completed Summary Progress Completed The project has been successfully modified. < Previous Finish Cancel

 5. You'll notice that the code you added NotifyPropertyChangedAttribute to has only been slightly modified.
 PostSharp has added a NotifyPropertyChangedAttribute attribute to the class.
 This class level attribute will add the implementation of NotifyPropertyChangedAttribute to the class as well as the plumbing code in each property that makes it work.